facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 ## Overview

 Recoil lets you create a data-flow graph that flows from _atoms_ (shared state) through _selectors_ (pure functions) and down into your React components.
 Atoms are units of state that components can subscribe to.
-Selectors transform this state either synchronously or asynchronously
+Selectors transform this state either synchronously or asynchronously.

 ## Atoms